openethereum/openethereum.github.io/Pluggable-Consensus.md

 }
 ```

-`"stepDuration"` determines the lowest interval between blocks in seconds, too low might cause reorgs if the system clocks are not synchronized, too high leads to slow block issuance
+`"stepDuration"` determines the lowest interval between blocks in seconds, too low might cause reorgs if the system clocks are not synchronized, or [may lead to unintentional misbehavior as gasLimit increases](Pluggable-Consensus.md#operational-tradeoffs), too high leads to slow block issuance

 - `"validators"`
   - `"list"` is the list of addresses of the entities which will be allowed to issue blocks